Daniel-Notice/Weather-Dashboard/README.md

 https://daniel-notice.github.io/Horiseon-Marketing-Website/

-This is a marketing website that offers services to businesses and individuals that are looking to improve their website rankings and overall business.The technologies that were used to create this website are html and css.
-Completeing this project improved my use of semantic html.
+This is a weather dashboard website that offers its services to users that are looking for the weather in any city they wish.
+The information provided will be the temperature, wind-speeed and humidity.

 ## Installation